Facebook iconMarket Sizing for Startups: How to Calculate TAM, SAM & SOM

 Serviceable Obtainable Market (SOM): Finding Your Realistic Share

 Even within your SAM, competitors exist, and you won’t capture the entire market.
-SOM represents the actual portion of the market you can realistically win.
+SOM represents the portion of SAM that can realistically be captured based on competition, execution, and timing.

 To estimate SOM: